-If you surrendered your licence you may be able to start driving again as soon as you meet the epilepsy driving rules, even if you haven’t yet received your new licence.
+If you surrendered your licence you may be able to start driving again as soon as you meet the epilepsy driving rules, while you're waiting to receive your new licence.
 This would be possible if:

 - The driving agency has received your application and

 - There are no other medical or legal reasons why you should not be driving